 1. “10″ out of “10″ Superb Rating and Client’s Choice Awards on www.Avvo.com

 2. “Av Rated” by Martindale Hubbell: Highest rating available through confidential survey of attorney-peers (2008-Current)

 4. Multi-Million Dollar Advocate Forum: Top Trial Lawyers in American (2010 – Current)

-6. “Advocacy Award,” Brain Injury Association of Washington for “Exemplary legal representation and advocacy for those with traumatic brain injury.”
+6. “Advocacy Award,” Brain Injury Alliance of Washington for “Exemplary legal representation and advocacy for those with traumatic brain injury.”
 (2009)

 American College of Sports Medicine’s Award “For protecting the health and safety of young athletes” (first attorney to receive an award from ACSM) (2009)